-- 1. Failure to conduct oneself in a responsible, safe and professional manner as described in the Student Handbook - 2.
-Academic misconduct including, but not limited to plagiarism or dishonesty - 3.
+- 1. Failure to conduct oneself in a responsible, safe and professional manner - Academic misconduct including, but not limited to plagiarism or other forms of dishonesty - 3.
 Failure to meet remediation requirements - 4.
 Use of or being under the influence of alcohol and/or illegal drugs in the classroom, laboratory or clinical setting - 5.
 Sexual offenses or harassment - 6.
 Conviction of a felony